Housing Timeline for Fall Semester Start

 Automatic approval to live off campus

-- You are over the age of 21 by September or January of the semester you begin classes
+- You are over the age of 21 by August 31 for the fall semester and January 15 for the spring semester

 - You are married